My Story of Healing and Body Positivity

 Healing and Body Positivity – Self-Love and Self-Respect

-After that night, the relationship with my body began to change for me.
-I realized I had spent years postponing my joy and waiting around to be someone else’s idea of perfect before I would allow myself to be loved.
+It wasn’t for many years until the relationship with my body began to change for me.
+I realized I had spent too much time postponing my joy and waiting around to be someone else’s idea of perfect before I could allow myself to be loved or happy.

 I began my journey of healing and body positivity and focused on my recovery.
 I rewrote the stories in my head.
 I learned how to accept and have an appreciation for the amazing gift of my body.
-I found ways to grow in self-confidence, which included body confidence.
+I found ways to grow in self-worth, which included body confidence and most of all acceptance.

 I let go of the shame, the guilt, and other people’s expectations of the way I should look.